Housing priorities: working together

 - Building new homes: past delivery and planning for the future

-- Homes for older people and for people with disabilities
+- Securing homes for older people and for people with disabilities

 - It’s not all about new build: the importance of existing homes

-- What do we know about the condition of our housing stock?
+- Understanding the condition of our housing stock, of whatever type

-- Help to Buy for low cost home ownership
+- Helping people access affordable housing through the Home-Link system and Help to Buy for low cost home ownership